NCRMN170/TB132FU_twrp_device/README.md

-# Recocery Device Tree for Lenovo Tab P11 Pro Gen 2
+# Recovery Device Tree for Lenovo Tab P11 Pro Gen 2    from YZbruh

 The Lenovo Tab P11 Pro Gen 2 (codenamed _"TB132FU"_) is an mid-level tablet from Lenovo.